OpenSmallworld/magik-vscode/docs/getting_started.md

 ## Starting a Session

 Historically, in Emacs, the key sequence `<F2>+Z` could be use to bring up the GIS console where we can execute the run alias command to start a session.
 In VS Code `<F2>+Z`, will start a sequence of user interface dialogues that will assist the user in creating the runalias.exe command.
-The first dialogue expects that the user to pick the directory containing an alias file.
+The first dialogue expects that the user to pick the directory containing an aliases file.
 Typically this will be in the config directory in the target product.
-The dialogue acts as a directory picker and does not show the files contained in the directory, so you have to know where to stop.
+The dialogue acts as a directory picker and does not show the files contained in the directory, so you have to know where to look.
 This is generally where you see the magik_sessions directory.
 When you are in the correct directory, click on the Search for aliases button to select the directory.

 ![Open Session - search alias](./images/session_search_alias.png)